-By default, a collection's workflow may have up to three steps.
+A collection's workflow can have up to three steps.
 Each collection may have an associated e-person group for performing each step; if no group is associated with a certain step, that step is skipped.
 If a collection has no e-person groups associated with any step, submissions to that collection are installed straight into the main archive.
-Keep in mind, however, that this is only the default behavior, and the workflow process can be configured /customized easily, see Configurable Workflow.

-In other words, the default sequence is this: The collection receives a submission.
+In other words, the sequence is this: The collection receives a submission.
 If the collection has a group assigned for workflow step 1, that step is invoked, and the group is notified.
 Otherwise, workflow step 1 is skipped.
 Likewise, workflow steps 2 and 3 are performed if and only if the collection has a group assigned to those steps.